-(i) past service costs are recognised immediately and no longer deferred;

-(ii) the expected return on plan assets and the interest cost on liabilities in the income statement are replaced by interest on the net defined benefit asset/liability using the discount rate used to measure the defined benefit obligation; this changes the allocation of the total return on plan assets between the income statement and other comprehensive income;

-(iii) asset management costs are recognised in other comprehensive income while other administrative costs are charged to operating profits.
-Both were previously charged to operating profits;

-(iv) the Group continues to assess the impact of the amended standard's requirement to recognise employee contributions over the employee's period of service, rather than as the contributions are received; and

-(v) removal of the accounting policy choice for recognition of actuarial gains and losses is not expected to have any impact on the Group, since it already recognises them immediately in other comprehensive income.
+- (i) past service costs are recognised immediately and no longer deferred; - (ii) the expected return on plan assets and the interest cost on liabilities in the income statement are replaced by interest on the net defined benefit asset/liability using the discount rate used to measure the defined benefit obligation; this changes the allocation of the total return on plan assets between the income statement and other comprehensive income; - (iii) asset management costs are recognised in other comprehensive income while other administrative costs are charged to operating profits.
+Both were previously charged to operating profits; - (iv) the Group continues to assess the impact of the amended standard's requirement to recognise employee contributions over the employee's period of service, rather than as the contributions are received; and - (v) removal of the accounting policy choice for recognition of actuarial gains and losses is not expected to have any impact on the Group, since it already recognises them immediately in other comprehensive income.

 The amended standard was required to be applied retrospectively.
-Therefore, the 2013 results have been restated with the result that the profit before tax for that year is now £2.3m lower than previously reported, with a compensating credit in other comprehensive income.
-The effect of the amendment on the current financial year is a decrease in net finance income by £2.9m, with a corresponding credit in other comprehensive income and expenditure for 2013 is:
+Therefore, the 2013 results have been restated with the result that the profit before tax for that year is now $\mathfrak{L}2.3m$ lower than previously reported, with a compensating credit in other comprehensive income.
+The effect of the amendment on the current financial year is a decrease in net finance income by $\mathfrak{L}2.9m$, with a corresponding credit in other comprehensive income.
+The analysis of the adjustments to the Consolidated income statement and Consolidated statement of comprehensive income and expenditure for 2013 is:

-Consolidated income statement Financial income
+Consolidated income statement